alvi-codes/MazeMaster/README.md

 ## Acknowledgments

-- Thanks to Imperial College London, Department of Electrical and Electronic Engineering, for providing the resources and guidance for this project.
+- I would like to thank Imperial College London, Department of Electrical and Electronic Engineering, for providing the resources and guidance for this project.
-- Thanks to all the team members for their individual contributions and joint efforts.
+- I also extend my gratitude to all the team members for their individual contributions and collective efforts.